-Chateau La Fleur de Gay is owned by the Raynaud and Lebreton families.
+Chateau La Fleur de Gay is a relatively new wine.
+The vineyard is owned by the Raynaud and Lebreton families.
 Chateau La Fleur de Gay made its official debut in 1982.

 However, the first true vintage for the wine was made the following year in 1983.
-It took until 1988 for the wine to begin hitting its strides.
+It took until 1988 for the wine to truly begin to hit its strides.

 The idea behind Chateau La Fleur de Gay was to make a 100% Merlot wine produced from the oldest vines from their La Croix de Gay vineyards.
 Chateau la Croix de Gay is one of the oldest vineyards in Pomerol, dating back to 1777.

-The Raynaud family also owned Chateau Faizeau in the satellite appellation of Montagne St. Emilion, but they sold that estate as well as a portion of their vines used to produce Chateau La Croix de Gay in separate transactions.
+The Raynaud family also owned Chateau Faizeau in the satellite appellation of Montagne St. Emilion, but they sold that estate as well along with a portion of their Chateau La Croix de Gay vineyard in two separate transactions.

 Chateau La Fleur de Gay Vineyards, Terroir, Grapes, Winemaking

-Chateau La Fleur de Gay is planted to 100% Old Vine Merlot.
-The vines are planted in a specific, small, 3 hectare portion of the best parcel that belongs to Chateau La Croix de Gay.
+Chateau La Fleur de Gay is planted to 91% old vine Merlot and 9% Cabernet Franc.
+This is different than the original plantings which started out as 100% Merlot.
+The vines are planted in a specific, small, 2-hectare portion of the best parcel that belongs to Chateau La Croix de Gay.

 To produce the wine of La Fleur de Gay, the wine is vinified in 2 concrete vats that vary in size, with one vat being 170 hectoliters and the other is slightly larger at 190 hectoliters.
 The wine is aged in 100% new, French oak barrels for an average of 18 months before bottling.